tranphuongmai/app_mrs/README.md

 ## Dashboard of the Project

-We created a dashboard of our analysis relatied to the KPIs of the final dataset on PowerBI.
+We created a dashboard of our analysis relatied to the KPIs of the final dataset on PowerBI..
+In each page, there is a filter system which provides the interactive functions to all the charts.

 The screenshots of the dashboard are as follows:

 ***1. Basic Indicators***